-If you want a pickup that’s more manageable and maneuverable—and perhaps more fuel-efficient—than a full-size truck, the market is gradually coming back to life.
-And the recently redesigned Chevrolet Colorado and Toyota Tacoma are both examples of this trend.
+If you want a pickup that’s more manageable and maneuverable—and perhaps more fuel-efficient—than a full-size truck, the market is gradually coming back to life after years of stagnation.
+And the recently redesigned Chevrolet Colorado and Toyota Tacoma are both prime examples of this trend.

-With these two models—as well as the GMC Canyon, which is nearly identical to the Colorado—shoppers now have a set of relatively modern, well-conceived (albeit perhaps closer to mid-size than compact) alternatives to going large.
+With these two models—as well as the GMC Canyon, which is nearly identical to the Colorado but offers unique styling—shoppers now have a set of relatively modern, well-conceived (albeit perhaps closer to mid-size than compact) alternatives to going large.
 Both models offer a choice of four-cylinder and V-6 engines, and the usual vast menu of cab and bed sizes, trim levels, and equipment packages; but there are some key differences between these two models.

 Which should you choose?
 It depends on why you’re buying a truck, as well as your expectations about features and cabin appointments.
 These two trucks take very different approaches, and you’ll want to read on to understand some key points.